D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Design Challenges

-\textit{For readability,} existing metrics~\cite{buse1010coderead,marvin2020emperread,posnet2011softwarread,scalab2018codereadability} each have limitations, e.g., ignoring decompiler‑specific artifacts, when applied directly to decompiled code.
-To the best of our knowledge, R2I~\cite{eom2024r2i} is the only metric tailored specifically for decompiled output.
-However, since it’s a relative measure, whose features are derived from multiple decompilers, it cannot assign an absolute score to standalone LLM‑generated code.
-For example, the feature, ``number of unnecessary goto labels'', is calculated by contrasting angr~\cite{angr} or RetDec~\cite{RetDec} outputs against those from Ghidra~\cite{ghidra} and Hex‑Rays~\cite{hex}, which cannot be computed when only one decompiler’s output is given.
+Regarding human-validated, automatic readability metrics, most existing metrics~\cite{buse1010coderead,marvin2020emperread,posnet2011softwarread,scalab2018codereadability} ignore decompiler-specific artifacts (e.g., the number of references/dereferences).
+To the best of our knowledge, R2I~\cite{eom2024r2i} is the only metric tailored specifically for decompiled code.
+However, since it is a relative measure, whose features are derived to compare between multiple decompilers, it cannot assign an absolute score to a single piece of LLM‑generated code.
+For instance, the feature, ''number of unnecessary goto labels'', is calculated by contrasting angr~\cite{angr} or RetDec~\cite{RetDec} outputs against those from Ghidra~\cite{ghidra} and Hex‑Rays~\cite{hex}, which cannot be computed when only one decompilation exists.

-In summary, our principle, preserving accuracy while improving readability, cannot be satisfied by any single metric currently available.
+In summary, our principle, preserving accuracy while improving readability, cannot be satisfied by any single code quality metric currently available.

-\section{Design}
+\section{\sys Design}

-\sys is an automatic decompilation pipeline that consists of a decompiler front-end and an LLM back-end capable of improving the quality of decompiled code. \Cref{dliftframework} illustrates the workflow by which \sys fine-tunes an LLM to produce improved decompiled code output.
-Three inputs are needed: a policy model (i.e., LLM waiting for training), a set of training binaries, and a decompiler.
-To improve the policy model's capabilities of generating better decompiled code, \sys employs reinforcement learning (\Cref{RLdesign}).
-To guide this training, \sys introduces a multi-aspect assessment/reward metric, \syss, that evaluates the LLM's output code on both accuracy and readability (\Cref{RWdesign}).
-Specifically, for accuracy, \syss adopts \texttt{D-helix}’s stepwise approach: first verifying syntax (\Cref{syntaxdesign}), then validating semantics against the original binary (\Cref{semanticdesign}).
-Only if a candidate passes these accuracy checks does \syss move on to assess readability (\Cref{readabilitydesign}).
-Once the training is complete, \sys outputs a fine-tuned LLM capable of generating decompiled code with improved accuracy and readability.~\looseness=-1
+\sys is an automatic decompilation pipeline that consists of a decompiler front-end and an LLM back-end capable of improving the quality of decompiled code.
+The workflow of \sys, illustrated in \Cref{dliftframework}, consists of a training phase (\Cref{RLdesign}) and an inference phase (\Cref{bestpickdesign}).
+Specifically, in the training phase, \sys takes three inputs: a baseline model (i.e., the LLM to train), a set of training binaries, and a decompiler.
+It employs reinforcement learning to fine-tune the LLM, ultimately producing a model with improved decompilation capabilities.
+Then in the inference phase, \sys first uses the decompiler to generate the initial decompiled code for an input binary.
+It then applies both the baseline and the fine-tuned LLMs to refine the code and selects the best-quality result among all outputs.
+To guide the training and inference phase , \sys introduces a multi-aspect code quality assessment metric, \syss, that evaluates a piece of candidate code with respect to both accuracy and readability (\Cref{RWdesign}).
+Specifically, for accuracy, \syss adopts the stepwise approach: first verifying syntax (\Cref{syntaxdesign}), then validating semantics against the original binary (\Cref{semanticdesign}).
+Only if a candidate passes these accuracy checks will \syss move on to assess readability (\Cref{readabilitydesign}). ~\looseness=-1